abramadams/wkhtml/readme.md

 __Note__: Windows servers do not require additional software (other than wkhtmltopdf)

+Once you have wkhtmltopdf (_and xvfb if needed_), simply copy the com/wkhtml folder to wherever your components live.
 ##Usage
 Check out the `index.cfm` file for a basic sample usage.
 It looks something like:
 ```javascript